BCDevOps/developer-experience/apps/artifactory/artifactory-ha-new/README.md

 ]
 ```

 The licenseKeys must be on a single line.
 Any line breaks should be represented by a `\n` character.
+Many IDEs will allow you to find/replace the linebreak, making conversion much easier.

 ## 1. Installing Artifactory 7